farhansCode/LuasFareCalculator/README.md

 If you would like to use the GUI then run the main.java file.

 ## What I learned
-JavaFX
+JavaFX,
-SceneBuilder
+SceneBuilder,
-User input output
+User input output,
-Error handling
+Error handling,
 Eclipse IDE